-It is critical for the safety of the entire LECOM community that all incidents are reported immediately so that the LECOM Police and Security Department, the Seton Hill University Police Department, Elmira Security, or local law enforcement can investigate.
+It is critical for the safety of the entire LECOM community that all incidents of crime are reported immediately so that the LECOM Police and Security Department, the Seton Hill University Police Department, Elmira Security, or local law enforcement can investigate.
 LECOM personnel will determine if follow-up actions are required, including LECOM issuing a timely warning or emergency notification.
 If crimes are not reported, little can be done to help other members of the community from also becoming victims.
 LECOM community members are encouraged to report crimes promptly and to participate in and support crime prevention efforts.
-If you are the victim of a crime, including but not limited to sexual assault, domestic violence, dating violence, stalking, or sexual harassment but do not want to pursue action within a LECOM disciplinary system, please consider filing a voluntary, confidential report.
+If you are the victim of a crime, including but not limited to sexual assault, domestic violence, dating violence, or stalking, but do not want to pursue a Title IX action within LECOM, please consider filing a voluntary report to law enforcement, including the LECOM Police and Security Department.

 Depending upon the circumstances of the crime you are reporting, you may be able to file a report while maintaining your confidentiality.
 The purpose of a confidential report is to comply with your wish to keep your personally identifying information confidential, while taking steps to ensure your safety and the safety of others.
 A confidential report allows LECOM to compile accurate records on the number and types of incidents occurring on our campuses.
-Reports filed in this manner are counted and disclosed in the Annual Security Report.
+Reports filed in this manner are counted and disclosed in the Clery Annual Security Report.
 In limited circumstances, your confidentiality may not be able to be assured and in that circumstance, you will be informed.
 Anyone may call to report a crime.
 Callers may remain anonymous.

-Although a criminal investigation and prosecution for the offense is the recommended course of action in cases of sexual assault, domestic violence, dating violence, stalking, and sexual harassment, the ultimate decision for such action rests with the victim.
-An administrative disciplinary process may still be invoked if a LECOM employee or student is the alleged offender even if the alleged victim decides against law enforcement involvement.
+Although a criminal investigation and prosecution for the offense is the recommended course of action in cases of sexual assault, domestic violence, dating violence, or stalking, the ultimate decision for such action rests with the victim.
+A Title IX process may still be invoked if a LECOM employee or student is the alleged offender even if the alleged victim decides against law enforcement involvement.

-Victims are encouraged to report incidents of sexual assault, domestic violence, dating violence, stalking, and sexual harassment to the LECOM Institutional Title IX Coordinator or a Deputy Coordinator.

-LECOM Title IX Institutional Coordinator and Deputy Coordinators
+Victims are encouraged to report incidents of discrimination on the basis of sex, including sex-based harassment, sexual assault, domestic violence, dating violence, and stalking, to the LECOM Institutional Title IX Coordinator or a Deputy Coordinator.
+See the LECOM Title IX Policy for details of reporting, including how to contact the Title IX Coordinator and Deputy Coordinators.
+Included are, among other things: